- Connecting your TV to your Xbox console can sometimes prove to be a difficult task, especially if you can't get rid of no display showing.

 - Click Enable 24Hz > turn off this setting.

-Blank TV screen after you turn on the console
+Xbox not showing on TV screen after you turn on the console

 If you’re having this problem, there’s a small chance that your Xbox One isn’t properly connected.
 However, you can check if everything is working properly by doing the following:

 - Make sure that both your TV and console are turned on and your TV’s input signal is HDMI.

 - Check that the HDMI cable connection to your console and TV is secure.

 - Make sure that the HDMI cable is connected to the console’s “out to TV” port.